plazi/TaxPub/README.md

-# TaxPub-JATS
+# TaxPub-JATS Version 1.0

-TaxPub Extension of the JATS Publishing DTD, v 1.0
+TaxPub Extension of the JATS Publishing DTD